ibexa/documentation-developer/docs/guide/permissions.md

 |               | `selfedit`           | unused                                                                                                                                  |
 |               | `activation`         | unused                                                                                                                                  |

-### Limitations Reference
+## Limitations

-Limitations are crucial building blocks of the [permissions system](#permissions) in eZ Platform.
+Limitations are crucial building blocks of the permissions system in eZ Platform.
 They provide the restrictions you can apply to a given access right to limit the right according to certain conditions.

 Limitations consist of two parts: